2020P - Curriculum Development and Adoption of Core Instructional Materials

 Social studies curriculum review or adoption

-In compliance with RCW 28A.320.170, when the board adopts or reviews the District’s social studies curriculum, it will incorporate history, culture and government of the nearest federally recognized Indian tribe or tribes utilizing curriculum available on the OSPI website.
+In compliance with RCW 28A.320.170, when the board adopts or reviews the District’s social studies curriculum, it will incorporate history, culture and government of the nearest federally recognized tribe or tribes utilizing curriculum available on the OSPI website.
 The District may modify the OSPI curriculum to incorporate elements that have a regionally specific focus or may incorporate the curriculum into existing instructional materials.

 The District will collaborate with the office of the superintendent of public instruction on curricular areas regarding tribal government and history that are statewide in nature.